SkillsFundingAgency/das-assessor-functions/README.md

 1) When the RefreshIlrsEnqueueProviders function starts and there are any providers updated in the DC API since the RefreshIlrsLastRunDate in the assessor, a Azure Storage Queue will be created automatically; the name of the queue is defined in [QueueNames.cs](src\SFA.DAS.Assessor.Functions\Infrastructure\QueueNames.cs).

+2) The RefreshIlrsEnqueueProviders and RefreshIlrsDequeueProviders functions connect to the DC API, optionally the Configuration can be updated to specify that a Mock should be used for the DC API.
+The current value of the RefreshIlrsLastRunDate in the Assessor Settings controls the amount of Mock data which is generated.

 ### Opportunity Finder DataSync

 No specific configuration